netdata/netdata/README.md

 ### edit index.html
 Set in index.html the interfaces you would like to monitor on the web page.

+** REMEMBER: there are 2 sections in index.html to edit.
+A javascript section and an HTML section. **

 ### hit index.html from a web browser
 Enjoy real time monitor web graphs for your interfaces.